dr-who/stutools/README.md

 	./writePairTest  -- writes to all combinations of 2 disks in 2 threads, plus analysis

+	./checkDisks     -- checks that we can ok, read and write to each disk

 Options:

 	-rN  (random seeks, use at most N GB of the device)